zama-ai/concrete-ml/docs/built-in-models/linear.md

 # Linear models

-This document introduces some [scikit-learn](https://scikit-learn.org/stable/)'s linear models for `regression` and `classification` that Concrete ML provides.
+This page explains Concrete ML linear models for both classification and regression.
+These models are based on [scikit-learn](https://scikit-learn.org/stable/) linear models.

-## Supported models
+## Supported models for encrypted inference

-The use of the following models in FHE is very similar to the use of scikit-learn's [API](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model).
-They are also compatible with some of scikit-learn's main workflows, such as `Pipeline()` and `GridSearch()`.
+The following models are supported for training on clear data and predicting on encrypted data.
+Their API is similar the one of [scikit-learn](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model).
+These models are also compatible with some of scikit-learn's main workflows, such as `Pipeline()` and `GridSearch()`.

 |                                             Concrete ML                                              |                                                                         scikit-learn                                                                         |
 | :--------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------: |